Tearth/Inanis/README.md

 Because Inanis is a pet project, pull requests are not currently accepted - this may or may not change in the future, depending on the way the project will go.
 However, feel free to make issues or suggestions, they are greatly appreciated.

 ## Commands

+All commands listed below can be executed both in interactive mode and directly from a command line, on example `inanis.exe perft 5`.

 ```
 === General ===
  benchmark - run test for a set of positions